Permanent downhole gauge

 A permanent downhole gauge (PDG) is a pressure and/or temperature gauge permanently installed in an oil or gas well.
-Typically they are installed in tubing in the well and can measure the tubing pressure or annulus pressure or both.
+These gauges are typically installed in the tubing in the well and can measure the tubing pressure, annulus pressure, or both.
 Systems installed in well casing to read formation pressure directly, suspended systems, and systems built in coil (continuous) tubing are also available.
-The data that PDGs provide are useful to Reservoir Engineers in determining the quantities of oil or gas contained below the Earth's surface in an oil or gas reservoir and also which method of production is best.
+The data that PDGs provide are useful to reservoir engineers in determining the quantities of oil or gas contained below the Earth's surface in an oil or gas reservoir and also which method of production is best.

-Permanent downhole gauges – are installed in oil and gas wells for the purposes of observation and optimization.
-The most prolific function of a downhole gauge is to monitor pressure at a single point or multiple points in a well.
-Temperature is the second most monitored factor.
-Permanent downhole gauges continue to evolve into many different types of sensors.
+Permanent downhole gauges are installed in oil wells and gas wells for the purposes of observation and optimization.
+Downhole gauges primarily monitor pressure at a single point or multiple points in a well, and may secondarily monitor temperature.
+These gauges may use additional sensors to measure additional environmental variables: